KesharwaniArpita/outreachy-contributions/README.md

 I'm planning to test this model on other Tox21 assays (like NR-AhR or SR-ARE) and external datasets to validate its generalizability.
 This is significant because it will reveal whether the learned features can reliably predict diverse toxicity endpoints, potentially reducing the need for redundant assays and accelerating chemical safety assessment.
 If successful, it could enable a unified computational framework for multiple toxicity endpoints, cutting costs and time in regulatory decision-making.

-Output files are saved in `output/Single/NR-AR/` with:
+Output files and the model training logs are saved in `output/Single/f{dataset}` with:

 1. `training_history.png` - Training/validation metrics
 2. `confusion_matrices.png` - Performance across datasets
 3. `roc_curve.png` - ROC curves with AUC scores
 4. `tsne_*.png` - t-SNE visualizations

 For questions or issues, please open a GitHub issue.